wrossmorrow/machtests/README.md

 # Yen Tests

+## Purpose

-**Purpose:** Run easily maintanable and extensible collections of test scripts on the `yen` servers, ideally to identify problems on the servers before users do.
+Run easily maintanable and extensible collections of test scripts on the `yen` servers, ideally to identify problems on the servers before users do.

+## Why

-**The Why:** The broad purpose of these tests is to _proactively_ assess the availability of software packages, software package setups (`module load`), local server and network file systems, on the Stanford GSB's "`yen`" research computing servers.
+The broad purpose of these tests is to _proactively_ assess the availability of software packages, software package setups (`module load`), local server and network file systems, on the Stanford GSB's "`yen`" research computing servers.
 By proactive we mainly intend for these tests to help us identify problems on the servers before users do.
 There are also some basic task executions as tests.

+## Contributing Tests

-**Contributing Tests:** The testing system is designed so that _you don't need to know how the tests are actually run_ to write or edit a test.
+The testing system is designed so that _you don't need to know how the tests are actually run_ to write or edit a test.
 You just need to know what you want to test, and how package that in a `bash` script, and maybe edit some "front matter" to control test execution if you want.
 Our hope is that this makes contribution, maintenance, and debugging of the tests themselves easy, by abstracting away running infrastructure into a single script.

+## How Tests Run

-**How Tests Run:** Whatever tests are defined are run regularly in a `cron` job on each server.
+Whatever tests are defined are run regularly in a `cron` job on each server.
 (A `systemd` timer would be better, and is included.)
 Test results are logged to `sqlite`, `S3`, and `influxdb` (or whichever are defined).
 Alerts can operate on top of either `S3` (using AWS Lambda) or over `influxdb` using `kapacitor`; we use `kapacitor`.

+## Test Results

-**Test Results:** Test results are always stored locally, on physical disk, in `csv` form.
+Test results are always stored locally, on physical disk, in `csv` form.
 Locally storing results is important because the tests themselves test network filesystem availability, which is not something to take for granted.
 Ideally, these local test results could be periodically synced to network filesystems for replication, when those systems are available.
 But we should run tests and collect results regardless of their availability.

 Each row of the `csv` results has the following fields, in order: